skijit/notes/sound/musical-acoustics/chapter2.md

             - More important- it probably has nothing to with the **frequencies**
 - Compare the signal to the instantaneous power and avg power
  ![electrical power unit analysis](/resources/images/music/avg-power.png)
-- If average power is half the square of the peak amplitude, what do we know about squaring a cosine wave.
+- If average power is half the square of the peak amplitude, what do we know about squaring a cosine wave?
     1. Trig Identity: ```- \cos \alpha \cos \beta = \frac{1}{2} [ \cos(\alpha + \beta) + \cos(\alpha - \beta)] ```
     2. So squaring ```- \cos \alpha ``` gives us: ```- \cos^2 \alpha = \frac{1}{2} \cos(2 \alpha) + \frac{1}{2}```
     3. **Conclusions**